Content Marketing vs. Relationship Marketing vs. Brand Journalism: How Are They Different?

 Content writers preach simple language.
 So why are there so many ways to describe “content”?
 It goes back to giving your audience what they want.

-Giving consumers what they want is not just about what you’re selling but how you’re selling it to them.
-Use different content marketing styles to connect on different levels.
-Here’s some audience personalities you can reach better when write for your audience.
+Giving consumers what they want is not just about what you’re selling, but how you’re selling it to them.
+You can use different content marketing styles (content marketing, relationship marketing, brand journalism) to connect on different levels.
+Here are some audience personalities you can reach more effectively when writing for your audience.

 - Some consumers don’t want a connection at all.
 This means your content has to attract them immediately and make it easy to complete the deal.